 If you want speed, Intel’s Optane drives are right for you.
 This nearly-1TB model showcases the best the company has to offer, equipped with the latest NVMe PCI 3.0 x4 connection.

 This drive is available in two different designs: One with LED lights and one with a built-in heatsink.
 Both are very speedy, with sequential read speeds up to 2,600 MB/s and write speeds up to 2,200 MB/s.
 Both include all the tricks Intel can conjure to reduce latency and keep speeds stable even with high demand.
 It also has a 10 DWPD score, meaning it can overwrite 9.6TB of data each day for the extent of its warranty (10 x 960GB).

-The Western Digital Black SN750 250GB NVMe Gaming SSD includes a “Black Dashboard” option that lets you adjust your settings, customize your setup, and review your performance any time you’d like.
-Gamers concerned with curtail lag time during long gaming sessions can customize their system to enable low power mode and gaming mode at the same time.
+The Western Digital Black SN750 250GB NVMe Gaming SSD boasts a “Black Dashboard” option that lets users adjust their settings, customize their setup, and review their performance whenever they want to.
+If you’re concerned with curtail lag time during long gaming sessions, you can customize your system to enable low power mode and gaming mode at the same time.
 You don’t need to worry about the system overheating, thanks to its protective heatsink.